Olympus E-M10 II vs E-PL2

 It is notable that the E-M10 II offers wifi support, while the E-PL2 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the E-M10 II and the E-PL2 have been discontinued, but can regularly be found used on eBay.
+Both the E-M10 II and the E-PL2 have been discontinued, but can regularly be found used on ebay.
 The E-PL2 was replaced by the Olympus E-PL3, while the E-M10 II was followed by the Olympus E-M10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.
+Further information on the features and operation of the E-M10 II and E-PL2 can be found, respectively, in the Olympus E-M10 II Manual (free pdf) or the online Olympus E-PL2 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-M10 II and the Olympus E-PL2?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.